derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 2. Environment identifiers
 3. Custom identifiers

 A JavaScript identifier is a keyword with a predetermined value.
 This value is useful to your code as it can help facilitate language-specific work.
 An environment identifier is a keyword with a predetermined value also.
 Its value is useful to your code as it can help facilitate environment-specific work.
 Custom identifiers have the special JavaScript value known as `undefined` until the identifier is reassigned a value.
 So JavaScript identifiers and environment identifiers each have predetermined values.
 These values are set by the language and environment respectively.
-Custom identifiers have the predetermined value `undefined` until we reassign them a value (this is the *assignment statement* pattern we'll learn about later).
+Custom identifiers have the predetermined value `undefined` until we reassign them a value (this is an example of the *assignment statement* pattern we'll learn about later).

 Let's explore what we just learned relative to a familiar code snippet: